Information Transmission

 Optical Connector

-Figure 1: Single-fiber and multi-fiber connectors
+Figure 1: Single-fiber connector and multi-fiber bulk connector

 Figure 2: Examples of field-assembled connectors (Left: fusion-type MPO connector, Right: refractive index-matched single-fiber connector)